-A hand timing system must be used at all times, as a back up to the electric timing system.
-Hand timing systems and their use shall comply with the provisions of the Freestyle Timing Book-let.
+A hand timing system must be used at all times, as a backup to the electronic timing system.
+Hand timing systems and their use shall comply with the provisions of the Freestyle Timing Booklet.

 4304.6.3 Timing in Dual Moguls